Choi Soo-young: Life and career

-1990–2007: Early life and career beginnings
+2000–2007: Career beginnings

-Sooyoung was born in Gwangju, Gyeonggi, South Korea, on February 10, 1990.
-She is the younger sister of Choi Soo-jin, who is a musical theatre actress.
-Sooyoung was initially discovered through an SM Entertainment Open Audition when she was in fifth grade.
+Choi was initially discovered through an SM Entertainment Open Audition when she was in fifth grade.
 She later won first place at the 2002 Korea-Japan Ultra Idol Duo Audition and debuted in Japan as a member of Route 0.
 The duo released three singles before disbanding in 2003.

-Sooyoung returned to SM Entertainment and eventually debuted in South Korea as a member of the girl group Girls' Generation in August 2007.
-The group gained significant popularity with the release of their hit single "Gee" in 2009.
-Sooyoung has said in an interview that she was also interested in acting before debuting as a singer and had failed more than 70 auditions during her pre-debut days.
+Choi returned to SM Entertainment and eventually debuted in South Korea as a member of the girl group Girls' Generation in August 2007.